 To run these reports:

-- From Accounting Home, click on Management Reports.
+- Navigate to Accounting Home, and under Reporting, click Management Reports.

 - At this point, there are several ways to access the reports.